 The ticket includes the following:

-d.
-Access to the audio visual area on Montserrat.
+iv.
+Access to the audio visual area on Montserrat

-An all-in-one ticket, it includes everything that the Trans Montserrat ticket mentioned above and in addition you have:
+An all-in-one ticket, it includes everything in the Trans Montserrat Ticket mentioned above and in addition, you have:

 First thing to do when you arrive?
-Grab a Monserrat map from the tourism office to get your bearings!
+Grab a Montserrat map from the tourism office to get your bearings!

 There are a few options to go about while you’re at Montserrat.